Mortgage Q&A: “What is a streamline refinance?”

 - Lower closing costs

-*Keep in mind that these guidelines can vary widely from bank to bank, and not every lender will offer a streamline refinance, or approve you if they do.
+*Keep in mind that these guidelines can vary widely from bank to bank, and by loan type, and not every lender will offer a streamline refinance, or approve you if they do.

 FHA Streamline Refinance